andreymgn/rust-micro-todo/README.md

 Contains implementation of todo server according to proto file.

-Uses tonic, logging via slog-rs, libxid for id generation.
+Uses tonic, slog-rs logging, libxid for id generation.

-There are two implementations of todos repository: one based on HashMap and one based on postgres via sqlx crate.
+There are two implementations of todos repository: one based on std::collections::HashMap and one based on postgres using sqlx.

 ### api